naruwo-github/react-sandbox/README.md

 # React Sandbox
 This project has many experiments of React.js.
 ## Content
-* `rendering-in-multiple-places`: Inserting rendering mechanisms for arbitrary multiple HTML elements.
+* `rendering-in-multiple-places`: Inserting rendering mechanisms into arbitrary multiple HTML elements.